OET Scoring: Your Guide Simplified!

 - Resources of Grammar and Expression (Working vocabulary)

-Grade B for Writing and Speaking requires a high level of performance on all criterion.
+Grade B for Writing and Speaking requires a high level of performance on all criteria.

 The OET standard is high but don’t let that scare you.
 With the right study plan, material, feedback and practice you’ll be closer to getting your desired score than you ever imagined!
 E2Language wants to help OET aspirants just like you reach your goal!